k2-fsa/icefall/egs/librispeech/ASR/tiny_transducer_ctc/README.md

 3. Squeeze-and-excitation worked like a charm!
 It reduces WER quite a bit with marginal increase of parameters and MAC ops.
 To make it causal I changed the global average pooling layer to a moving average filter, so only historical context is used.

-# Pretrained models
+## Pretrained models

 You can find pretrained models, training logs, decoding logs, and decoding results at:
 <https://huggingface.co/wangtiance/tiny_transducer_ctc/tree/main>

-# Results on full libri
+## Results on full libri

 I tried 3 different sizes of the encoder.
 The parameters are around 1M, 2M and 4M, respectively.
 For CTC decoding, whole-lattice-rescoring frequently causes OOM error so the result is not shown.

-## Small encoder
+### Small encoder

 The small encoder uses 10 layers of 1D convolution block with 256 channels, without skip connections.
 The encoder, decoder and joiner dim is 256.
 Algorithmic latency is 280ms.
 Multiply-add ops for the encoder is 22.0Mops.
-It is probably more applicable for ASR products with a limited vocabulary (like a fixed set of phrases or short sentences).
+It is more applicable for ASR products with limited vocabulary (like a fixed set of phrases or short sentences).

-### CTC decoding with phone lexicon
+#### CTC decoding with phone lexicon
 Total parameters: 1073392

 Parameters for CTC decoding: 865816